-Dr. penchas uses drill-less dentistry in houston Going to the dentist may sound really scary for some people because of the drilling
+Dr. penchas uses drill-less dentistry in houston Going to the dentist may sound really scary for some people because of

 During air abrasion, there is an instrument that acts like a mini sandblaster, spraying away tooth decay.
 A steam of particles, which are made of silica or aluminum oxide, is aimed at the decay.
 The compressed air pushes these particles toward the tooth surface.
 The decay is then removed because of the stream of particles that hit them, and then eventually sucked away through a thin tube.
 It is quite safe, but patients need to wear protective eyewear and to use a rubber dam to isolate the tooth.
 Some also use protective resin around areas that are not being treated.